hcoles/pitest/README.md

 * Support alternate test apis via plugin system
 * Report error when supplied mutator name does not match (thanks artspb)
 * Report exit codes from coverage child process (thanks KyleRogers)
+* Treat JUnit tests with ClassRule annotation as one unit (thanks devmop)

 Please note that any stored history files or sonar results are invalidated by this release.